EEEManchester/drone_build_tutorial/2_2_Simulation_ROS_Ardupilot.md

 sudo apt-get update
 sudo apt-get install gz-garden
 ```
-To test if the installation is successed, we can run
+To test if the installation is done, we can run
 ```shell
 gz sim -v4 -r shapes.sdf
 ```